I tossed and turned in bed.

 Then I had to do my part, to exhale.
 Right away, I inhaled, praying, "Take control of my life again, fill me with the Holy Spirit."

-I kept going on to class and 2 minutes later -- bam -- I sinned again.
+I kept going on to class and two minutes later –bam– I sinned again.
 I exhaled and inhaled.

-A couple of times in class I thought bad thoughts about the professor or the homework assignment, and the Lord convicted me of that.
+A few times in class I thought bad thoughts about the professor or the homework assignment, and the Lord convicted me of that.

-After 4 or 5 days, though, I noticed that I needed to spiritually breathe less often.
+After five days, though, I noticed I needed to spiritually breathe less often.
 Then it just became a pattern in my life over the next weeks and months.